3 massive changes you'll see as the climate careens toward tipping points

 "When permafrost thaws it's a little like losing power to your freezer.
 That food starts to rot," explains Ted Schuur, a permafrost expert at Northern Arizona University.
 Bacteria and fungi start to digest the carbon-rich soil, releasing planet-warming methane and carbon dioxide into the atmosphere.

-Basically, it's an infinite loop of greenhouse gasses: human emissions cause the planet to heat up.
+Basically, it's an infinite loop of greenhouse gases: human emissions cause the planet to heat up.
 That heat thaws permafrost, which releases more emissions.

 In recent years, advances in Arctic data collection have allowed scientists to measure greenhouse gas emissions from permafrost more accurately, says Schuur.
 The upshot has been sobering.
 "This new science is showing that this is happening right now," he explains.
 The so-called tipping point has already begun.